 The four months that I spent in Latin America were some of my best memories from my epic Career Break, and one of the highlights was definitely learning Spanish and using it daily.
-Now that I’m back home in Singapore, I started Spanish lessons with Las Lilas Spanish School to try and keep my hard-earned pidgin Spanish from disappearing completely – here’s a review of Las Lilas Spanish School for anyone who’s looking to pick up or maintain Spanish in Singapore.
+Now that I’m back home in Singapore, I started Spanish lessons with Las Lilas Spanish School (they’ve changed their name to Spanish World Group) to try and keep my hard-earned pidgin Spanish from disappearing completely – here’s a review of Las Lilas Spanish School for anyone who’s looking to pick up or maintain Spanish in Singapore.

 I am far from fluent but I managed some decent basic communication while in South America thanks to the daily immersion, but back here in Singapore where I mostly speak English, I could feel that tenuous grasp on Spanish start to slowly slip away, so I thought the best way would be to find a Spanish school in Singapore to keep in touch with the language as well as to try and improve my shoddy grammar.